 With regard to Public Safety realignment, the County will support efforts that facilitate the smooth transition of prisoners and parolees at the county level.
-Counties are currently receiving parolees whose latest crime fits the specified "non-violent, non-serious, non-sex offender" (N3) definition, but who have a criminal background that includes violent, serious and/or sexual crimes.
+Counties have received parolees whose latest crime fits the specified "non-violent, non-serious, non-sex offender" (N3) definition but who have a criminal background that includes violent, serious and/or sexual crimes.
 Under the current legislation, the person's latest offense/crime determines if they meet the N3 criteria.
-However, counties are receiving people who have a very violent background.
+However, counties have received people who have a very violent background.
 Specifically, a change would be requested to prevent those whose total criminal background does not meet the N3 criteria.
-These individuals should stay under the responsibility of the State.
+These individuals should stay under the responsibility of the state.